 5. Stonewall Falls Loop

 This trail is near Clayton, GA.
-It is a singletrack trail that measures about eleven miles long.
+It is a single-track trail that measures about eleven miles long.
 Stonewall Falls Loop is a challenging course in some places but is a rewarding journey.
 There are optional exits so you don’t have to do the entire loop if you don’t want to.
 People recommend taking the trail in a counter-clockwise direction.
-Chances of seeing wildlife along the trail are good.
-You might see squirrels, grouse, deer, bobcats, or even bears.
+Chances of seeing wildlife along the trail are good- you might see squirrels, grouse, deer, bobcats, or even bears.
 The trail is at an elevation of 2,011 feet.

-Staying in North Georgia
+Stay in the Best Accommodations in North Georgia

 When you’re deciding which of these North Georgia mountain biking trails you want to ride, be sure to book your stay at Glen-Ella Springs.
 There is no better place to enjoy all the charms of the North Georgia Mountains.
 Our rooms and suites are the perfect combination of rustic elegance and modern comfort.
 Our beautiful property in Clarkesville, GA is the ideal place to relax and forget the stress of your day-to-day life.
 Plus, we’re located just a short distance away from the biking trails we listed above, so you’ll always just minutes away from adventure.
 Our on-site Restaurant is also a highlight of a stay at Glen-Ella Springs.
 Our chef prepares innovative dishes that utilize the freshest local ingredients around.
 We can’t wait to have you with us soon!